-Education Programs, Research Programs, and Public Programs are offered through the Amman Center
+Education, Research, Fellowship and Public Programming are offered through the Amman Center

 Many of the Amman Center’s programs pair Columbia University students and faculty with practitioners throughout the Middle East, working in a variety of sectors, to develop hands-on projects that promote study and expand the range of academic experiences.